Josip Broz Tito: General Secretary of the CPY

-On arrival in Moscow, he found that all Yugoslav communists were under suspicion.
-Nearly all the most prominent leaders of the CPY were arrested by the NKVD and executed, including over twenty members of the Central Committee.
-Both his ex-wife Polka and his wife Koenig/Bauer were arrested as "imperialist spies", although they were both eventually released, Polka after 27 months in prison.
-Tito, therefore, needed to make arrangements for the care of Žarko, who was fourteen.
+On his arrival in Moscow, Tito found that all Yugoslav communists were under suspicion.
+The NKVD arrested and executed nearly all of the CPY's most prominent leaders, including over 20 members of the Central Committee.
+Both Tito's ex-wife Polka and his wife Koenig/Bauer were arrested as "imperialist spies".
+Both were eventually released, Polka after 27 months in prison.
+Tito therefore needed to make arrangements for the care of Žarko, who was 14.
 He placed him in a boarding school outside Kharkov, then at a school at Penza, but he ran away twice and was eventually taken in by a friend's mother.
 In 1941, Žarko joined the Red Army to fight the invading Germans.
 Some of Tito's critics argue that his survival indicates he must have denounced his comrades as Trotskyists.
 He was asked for information on a number of his fellow Yugoslav communists, but according to his own statements and published documents, he never denounced anyone, usually saying he did not know them.
 In one case, he was asked about the Croatian communist leader Kamilo Horvatin, but wrote ambiguously, saying that he did not know whether he was a Trotskyist.
 Nevertheless, Horvatin was not heard of again.
 While in Moscow, he was given the task of assisting Ćopić to translate the History of the Communist Party of the Soviet Union (Bolsheviks) into Serbo-Croatian, but they had only got to the second chapter when Ćopić too was arrested and executed.
 He worked on with a fellow surviving Yugoslav communist, but a Yugoslav communist of German ethnicity reported an inaccurate translation of a passage and claimed it showed Tito was a Trotskyist.
 Other influential communists vouched for him, and he was exonerated.
-He was denounced by a second Yugoslav communist, but the action backfired, and his accuser was arrested.
-Several factors were at play in his survival; working-class origins, lack of interest in intellectual arguments about socialism, attractive personality and capacity for making influential friends.
+A second Yugoslav communist denounced him, but the action backfired, and his accuser was arrested.
+Several factors were at play in his survival: his working-class origins, lack of interest in intellectual arguments about socialism, attractive personality, and capacity to make influential friends.